ngirard/md-splice/devel/Specification.md

 The tool will operate on a "Parse-Locate-Modify-Render" cycle for every invocation.

-1. **Parse**: The input Markdown file is read and parsed into a `markdown_ppp::ast::Document` using `markdown_ppp::parser::parse_markdown`.
-All link definitions and footnotes are indexed for correct rendering later.
+1. **Parse**: The input Markdown is read and parsed into a `markdown_ppp::ast::Document`.
+If the `--file` argument is provided, the content is read from that file.
+Otherwise, it is read from STDIN.
 2. **Locate**: The `Document`'s `blocks` vector is traversed to find a target `Block` node based on the user-provided selectors.
 The search stops at the **first match**, and a warning is issued to `stderr` if other potential matches exist.
-3. **Modify**: The user-provided content string is parsed into a temporary `Document`.
-Its `blocks` are then used to modify the main document's `blocks` vector according to the specified operation (`insert` or `replace`) and position.
-This step contains the core logic, including the "heading section" heuristic.
+3. **Modify**: The user-provided content is read from either the `--content` string, the `--content-file` path, or STDIN (if `--content-file -` is used).
+This content is parsed into a temporary `Document`, and its `blocks` are used to modify the main document's AST.
 4. **Render**: The modified `Document` AST is rendered back into a string using `markdown_ppp::printer::render_markdown`.
-5. **Output**: The resulting string is written to the destination, which is either the original file (in-place) or a new file.
+5. **Output**: The resulting string is written to the destination.
+See the "File Handling" section for detailed logic.

 ## 3. Command-Line Interface (CLI) Specification